Introduction to the American Studies Senior Project Seminar

 *Ideally, spring semester students would secure an advisor by the end of November, and come up with a research plan and/or a draft of the prospectus during the winter break.

 Students also have the option of fulfilling the American studies senior year requirement for work in the area of their concentration by taking an upper-level (AMST 400-470) seminar.
-In order to do so, you must submit an upper-level seminar registration form to Jean Cherniavsky in the American studies office by the final day of open registration for the semester.
+In order to do so, you must submit a senior seminar registration form via email to the undergraduate registrar by the final day of open registration for the semester.
 The form, which must be signed by you, your advisor, and the DUS, outlines your intention of employing the course to fulfill your concentration requirement.
-Upon completion of the course, you also must submit a 20+ -page essay or its sanctioned equivalent to both your instructor and Jean Cherniavsky in the American studies office (HGS 232).
-The essay does not have to be bound.
+Upon completion of the course, you also must submit a 20+ -page essay or its sanctioned equivalent via email to both your instructor and the undergraduate registrar.
 With the exception of the Norman Holmes Pearson Prize and the Richard Hegel Prize for a Senior Essay on New Haven, work completed for upper-level seminars also may be considered for departmental awards.
-For more information on the current prizes, refer to the descriptions below.
+For further information about these prizes, click here.